EIN 47-3408746

 Program areas at Swine Health Information Center

-Identify high risk events likely to be responsible for introducing emerging diseases onto farms.
-Refine and enhance the rapid response program completed in 2017, which helps producers and veterinarians respond to and manage newly emerging diseases and to make it as responsive and efficient as possible by investigating epidemiologically distinct incidents of endemic disease outbreaks and automating and streamlining the rapid response investigation process.
-Improve communications so people know actionables in the event of an emerging disease, the communications pathway that will facilitate rapid response to an emerging disease, and the resources available to help detect, prepare, and respond to emerging diseases on the farm.
+Identify high risk events likely to be responsible for introducing emerging diseases onto farms through outbreak investigations.
+Refine and enhance the rapid response program, which helps producers and veterinarians respond to and manage newly emerging diseases.
+Enhance responsiveness and efficiency of outbreak investigations to understand epidemiologically distinct incidents of endemic disease outbreaks.
+Automate and streamline the rapid response investigation process.
+Identify early warnings of disease events for rapid response and quickly research pathogens causing emerging disease outbreaks.
+Assess effectiveness of sanitation and decontamination protocols.
+Improve the ability to investigate disease outbreaks through forensic diagnostic tools to enhance emerging disease discovery.
 Quickly research pathogens causing emerging disease outbreaks.
+Ensure communications pathway will facilitate rapid response to an emerging disease, and ensure resources are available to help detect, prepare, and respond to emerging diseases on the farm.

 Grants made by Swine Health Information Center